joelambert1/Inventory-Management/README.md

 # Inventory-Management
-This is a JavaFX application with a GUI.
-Made using java, fxml, javafx, scenebuilder In this application, you can add/edit parts and products.
+This application was made using java, fxml, javafx, scenebuilder In this application, you can add/edit parts and products.
 Each product can have many associated parts.